go-redrock-nicolas/llm-dreams-benchmark/README.md

 14. Social Support
 15. Resilience

+## Evaluation

+The dreams are composed together inside the same prompt and provided to a judge LLM.
+The judge LLM is asked to produce a JSON, reporting a value from 1.0 (minimum score) to 10.0 (maximum score) for each personality trait.

 ## Results

 The following tables collect results evaluated by the same judge LLM:

 * [gpt-4o-2024-05-13](results_gpt_4o_2024_05_13.md)

+## Implementation

+The following scripts are available for executing the benchmark:

+* **answer.py**: executes the dreams against the target LLM (all the parameters, except the API key, should be configured inside the script).
+* **evaluation.py**: evaluates the results of the previous stage against the target LLM.
+* **git_table_results.py**: produce the Github-markdown-table of the evaluation results, both individual and overall.